DFE-Digital/support-for-early-career-teachers-static/content/teach-first/year-1-what-makes-classroom-practice-effective/spring-week-3-mentor-materials.md

   modelling.
 - What key teaching points will the guided practice focus on?
 These will be the parts pupils are asked to contribute to.
 - What methods or strategies will you utilise?
-E.g. ‘Think Aloud’, partially completed examples
+E.g. 'Think Aloud', partially completed examples
 - How does guided practice build on from your explanation and modelling?
 - How does this guided practice prepare pupils for their independent activity?